Dirk has gotten high marks for his uniformity, fineness, and consistency from objective outside sources:

 These assessments about Dirk aren't coming from us (though we'd tell you the same!) but from judges, spinners, sorters, and histograms.
 They're in agreement, wouldn't you say?

 OR if you prefer to leave your girl here for 2 or 3 months, we have small separated pastures with shelter for your female and cria at side, where they will not be mixed with other incoming animals or our herd, as a recommended biosecurity.
-The price is $850 which includes boarding.
-You may choose to do 6 ultrasounds at WSU with Dr. Tibary (add $175), and we will transport to WSU for free.
+Add $300 which includes boarding for 2 months AND 5 ultrasounds at WSU with Dr. Tibary (valued at $185), and we will transport to WSU for free.

 Dirk can be used as the service stud for many of our Stirling Ridge girls.